Fully Insured vs. Self-Funded Health Plans: Which Is Right for Your Small Business?

 Can small businesses self-fund their health plans?

-Self-funding is technically available to any employer, but it is generally impractical below 50 employees due to catastrophic claims exposure and administrative complexity.
-Section 125 is typically the better cost-control tool for small businesses.
+Self-funding is technically available to any employer, but it is generally impractical for businesses with fewer than 50 employees due to catastrophic claims exposure and administrative complexity.
+Small businesses face higher per-employee risk because a single large claim can exceed the group's reserves.
+A Section 125 cafeteria plan is typically the better cost-control tool for small businesses.

 Is fully insured or self-funded better for controlling costs?

-For businesses with 50+ employees and a healthy workforce, self-funded plans can reduce costs in favorable years.
-For businesses under 50 employees, Section 125 typically delivers the most consistent savings — $91.81/employee/month in employer FICA savings — regardless of claims experience.
+For businesses with 50 or more employees and a healthy workforce, self-funded plans can reduce costs in favorable claims years.
+For businesses under 50 employees, a Section 125 cafeteria plan typically delivers the most consistent savings, generating $91 to $136 per employee per month in employer FICA savings regardless of claims experience.
+The right choice depends on company size, risk tolerance, and workforce health profile.

-Do employees notice the difference between plan types?
+Do employees notice the difference between fully insured and self-funded plans?

 Schedule a free consultation with Summit Health Benefits to model how a Section 125 Cafeteria Plan compares to your current fully insured or self-funded plan costs.